HabitatFramework/UserGuide/glossary/glossary.rst

 		The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
 See :ref:`reason_section` for more details.

 	Process Flag
-		For OSMM updates this represents the type of change in the IHS habitat class from the original incid feature to the new incid feature, as well as the number of sources assigned to the original incid feature.
+		For outstanding Ordnance Survey updates this represents the type of change in the IHS habitat class from the original incid feature to the new incid feature, as well as the number of sources assigned to the original incid feature.
 See :ref:`review_osmm_section` for more details.

 	Reason
 		The underlying explanation for the change in habitat or land use.
 See :ref:`reason_section` for more details.

+	Reject
+		Reject the proposed outstanding Ordnance Survey MasterMap update for the current INCID.
+See :ref:`review_osmm_window` for more information.

 	Source
 		A dataset, document or reference used as the source of habitat or land use information.
 Up to three sources can be defined for each INCID.
 See :ref:`source_tab` for more details.

 	Spatial Flag
-		For OSMM updates this indicates whether part of the new feature has been changed compared to the original framework, with An 'X' denotes when a new feature overlaps two or more features in the original framework and hence a portion of the new feature may now be assigned to a different INCID than it was originally.
+		For outstanding Ordnance Survey MasterMap updates this indicates whether part of the new feature has been changed compared to the original framework, with An 'X' denotes when a new feature overlaps two or more features in the original framework and hence a portion of the new feature may now be assigned to a different INCID than it was originally.
 See :ref:`review_osmm_section` for more details.

 	Split Feature
 		The tool can perform two types of split, Logical Split or Physical Split, depending upon the features selected.
 See :ref:`split` for more details.